 We have no particular preferred style, seeking only to publish poetry that we find engaging.
 Our poems should possess “duende” (loosely means having soul, a heightened state of emotion, expression and authenticity).
 Kim Addonizio once said that poetry that is written with excellent technical craft but lacks duende is pseudo-poetry.
-Not many people want to read that.
-Beyond this, we want to showcase work that is contemporary, words for the 21st Century.
+She was, of course, channelling Lorca.
+We want to showcase work that is contemporary, words for the 21st Century.
 Humorous and ironic poetry is welcome, as well as the serious.

 Our Chief Editor’s favourite books are the three 20th century anthologies produced by Bloodaxe and edited by Neil Astley (Staying Alive, Being Alive, and Being Human).
 Poetry of the human condition, reflecting the international taste and eclecticism of Algebra of Owls.